-If subscription rights holders exercise basic subscription rights of more than \$ , then the total number of exercised basic subscription rights to be fulfilled by the Company shall be limited to \$ , and exercised basic subscription rights will be reduced on a pro-rata basis based on the number of shares subscribed for by each subscribing holder as part of their basic subscription rights, subject to adjustment to eliminate fractional shares.
+If subscription rights holders exercise basic subscription rights of more than \$10,000,000, then the total number of exercised basic subscription rights to be fulfilled by the Company shall be limited to \$10,000,000, and exercised basic subscription rights will be reduced on a pro-rate basis based on the number of shares subscribed for by each subscribing holder as part of their basic subscription rights, subject to adjustment to eliminate fractional shares.
 If the pro-rated amount of shares allocated to you in connection with your basic subscription rights is less than your basic subscription request, then the excess funds held by the subscription agent on your behalf will be returned to you as soon as practicable, without interest, as soon as practicable after the rights offering has expired and all prorating calculations and reductions contemplated by the terms of the rights offering have been effected, and we will have no further obligations to you.

-After considering the exercises of the basic subscription privilege, to the extent that basic subscription rights have been exercised for less than \$ , if the acceptance of all of the properly exercised over-subscription rights requests would result in the exercise of more than \$ of subscription rights, then the available shares will be prorated among those who properly exercised over-subscription rights based on the number of shares each rights holder subscribed for under the basic subscription rights, as set forth more fully in this prospectus, and a participating stockholder may not receive the full number of shares for which such stockholder exercised over-subscription rights.
+After considering the exercises of the basic subscription privilege, to the extent that basic subscription rights have been exercised for less than \$10,000,000, if the acceptance of all of the properly exercised over-subscription rights requests would result in the exercise of more than \$10,000,000 of subscription rights, then the available shares will be prorated among those who properly exercised over-subscription rights based on the number of shares each rights holder subscribed for under the basic subscription right, as set forth more fully in this prospectus, and a participating stockholder may not receive the full number of shares for which such stockholder exercised over-subscription rights.